benfertig/timestamper/README.md

 Once you have downloaded the correct Miniconda installer for your Windows computer, run the installer to install Python through Miniconda.

-### Running the program from source on Windows
+### Running from source on Windows
 Download this repository if you have not downloaded it already.<br />

 Open a new Command Prompt window and navigate to the source code directory.
-Enter the command below, replace {path_to_repository} with the location on your hard drive where you have saved this repository.
+Enter the command below, replacing {path_to_repository} with the directory that you have saved this repository to.
 ```
 cd {path_to_repository}\src
 ```